To view the digital program, click on this link: 2018 C3 Summit Digital Program

 - Applying to Liberal Arts College Faculty Positions

 This panel focuses on applying to open positions at liberal arts colleges.
 Panelists will discuss what hiring committees are looking for in teaching statements, research statements, and diversity statements.
-Participants are invited to bring hard copies of ___ to workshop during the second part of this panel.
+Participants are invited to bring hard copies of either their teaching statement or diversity statement to workshop during the second part of this panel.

 - Diversifying the Curriculum

 How to create more equitable conditions for learning?
 How to address power and difference in the classroom?
 In this session, panelists will discuss how they and their institutions are working to diversify curricula and ensure representation and inclusivity in assignments, courses, assessments, etc.

 Sunday, November 11

 9:00-10:00: A facilitated discussion about barriers to equity and inclusion

 10:15-11:45: Research Presentations (by undergraduate and graduate students)